JigneshRaval/simple-blog/src/pages/a-practical-guide-to-static-sites-with-gatsby-js.md

 Restart the development server and we have:

 Alas, we have an awesome blog page with details and excerpt from the post content.
-We need to view each blog post on a separate page, let’s do that next.
+We need to view each blog post on a separate page, let's do that next.

 ## [# Creating Blog Pages](#toc-creating-blog-pages)